catcher23/facer/README.md

 ### To Run
 - Download repo
-- Type `npm install` to install necessary modules
+- Type `npm i` to install necessary modules
 - Type `mongod` to start MongoDB
 - Type `webpack --watch` to create bundle.js
 - Type `node server.js` to spin up the server on localhost:3000